JustSomeGuy2000/Chess/docs.md

 ## Mandatory
 ### hidden:
 **bool**
-- Whether this file should be displayed in the mode choosing screen
+- Whether this file should be displayed in the mode choosing screen (doesn't work)

 ### board:
 **Board**